ORBAT/S4QS-RS/README.md

       // Redshift schema to use
       "schema": "myschema",
       /*
-       the "table" property is used to set the Redshift table name.
-This can be either a string like "my_table_name" or a regular expression (which must start and end with a /).
+       the "table" property is used to build the "base" of the Redshift table name. table can be either a string like "my_table_name" or a regular expression (which must start and end with a /).
        The regular expression is given an S3 URI (s3://bucket-name/some/key), and the first capture group will be used as the table name.